 Entropy Economics is a strategic insight firm focused on technology, innovation, and the global economy.
 We produce ahead-of-the-curve research on the technologies, industries, companies, and government policies that drive world markets.
 We advise investors, technology firms, and policymakers.

 Recent research includes a 50th anniversary analysis of Moore’s law, a look ahead to 5G wireless networks, and reports on the impact of public policy (in particular Internet regulation and wireless spectrum allocation) on the digital economy.
 Because of our deep interest innovation, economic growth, and the ways technology increasingly interacts with the rest of the economy, we from time to time extend our research to related fields, such as energy, health care, China, and productivity.

 Not infrequently, our research disagrees with the prevailing conventional wisdom.
 For example:

-•in the early 2000s, as the economy reeled from the tech crash and a supposedly overbuilt Internet, we said digital cameras, smartphones, and online content would create a flood of Web video that would require far more network infrastructure and wireless spectrum then being projected.
+- in the early 2000s, as the economy reeled from the tech crash and a supposedly overbuilt Internet, we said digital cameras, smartphones, and online content would create a flood of Web video that would require far more network infrastructure and wireless spectrum than was then being projected.